New Design series: Unreleased

+For table standards, see the banknote specification table.

 Design of the banknotes

 5-peso banknote

 Colored green, the 5-peso note was designed by Romeo Mananquil.
 The obverse side of the 5-peso banknote featured the portrait of Emilio Aguinaldo.
 On the right side of the banknote was the National Historical Commission of the Philippines (NHCP) historical marker in the Malolos Cathedral, along with a cannon.
 The reverse side of the banknote featured a depiction of the Philippine declaration of independence by Aguinaldo on June 12, 1898.
 Security features of the banknote included a security thread, scattered red & blue visible fibers, and fluorescent printing.

 10-peso banknote

 Colored brown and teal, the 10-peso banknote, designed by Rafael Asuncion, was issued in July 1985, a month after the 5-peso banknote was issued.
 The obverse side of the 10-peso banknote featured Apolinario Mabini on the left and Andrés Bonifacio on the right.
 Bonifacio was the founder of the Katipunan, a secret society established to fight the Spanish colonial government.
 Mabini was the country's first Prime Minister and Secretary of Foreign Affairs.
 Depicted on the right side was one of the flags of the Katipunan as well as the manuscript of El Verdadero Decalogo (The True Decalogue).
 The reverse side of the banknote featured the Barasoain Church in Malolos, the site of the first Philippine Congress where the Malolos Constitution was drafted.
 The right portion depicted the initiation rites of the Katipunan.
 The design was previously used on the 5-peso "Pilipino" and "Ang Bagong Lipunan" series notes.
 From its introduction in July 1985 until May 1997, the 10-peso banknote only depicted Mabini and the Barasoain Church.